aws-samples/nextcloud-server/README.md

 ### Filter IAM policy source IP
-As Nextcloud does not support instance profile, the CloudFormation template creates an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) with attached [policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#inline-policies) that grants programmatic access to the created S3 bucket.
-If `assignStaticIP` is `Yes`, you can limit access key use to requests made by your Nextcloud server.
-This ensures that that even when the security credentials are leaked, an attacker cannot directly use it to access files from his own address.
+Nextcloud server uses [EC2 IAM role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) for S3 primary storage access.
+If `assignStaticIP` is `Yes`, you can limit access to only your Nextcloud server.
+This ensures that even when the session credentials are stolen, an attacker cannot directly use it to access files from his own address.

-The created IAM user can be located in CloudFormation console stack **Resources** section with `Logical ID` of **iamUser**.
-Click on the `Physical ID` value to view user permission in IAM console.
-Edit attached inline policy and change "aws:SourceIp" value from `0.0.0.0/0` to your EC2 instance public IPv4 address.
+The created IAM role can be located in CloudFormation console stack **Resources** section with `Logical ID` of **instanceIamRole**.
+Click on the `Physical ID` value to edit inline permission in IAM console.
+Change `aws:SourceIp` value from `0.0.0.0/0` to your EC2 instance public IPv4 address.
 If IP address is 1.2.3.4, your updated policy may look similar to below

 ```
 {